Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 "I had a bath last night!"

 "Hmm," Daar grumbled and sniffed around a giggling Diego with much excessive drama.
-"Seems kinda sus…whatchu want ‘fer ‘yer eggs?"
+"Seems kinda sus... whatchu want ‘fer ‘yer eggs?"
 The question was delivered to both of them at once, as Daar made eye-contact with her.

 "He likes his scrambled.
 I’ll have mine over easy," Marty guessed.
 "And Adam’ll eat them however, but he definitely prefers runny."

-"Daddy’s still asleep though…" Diego pointed out.
+"Daddy’s still asleep though..."
+Diego pointed out.

-"Not for long…" she predicted, and sniffed her coffee.
+"Not for long..." she predicted, and sniffed her coffee.
 Okay.
 This was a damn good way to start a morning.
 Not that simple black coffee was rocket surgery, but he sure brewed a good pot...

 Sure enough, when the smell of sizzling pork product had really started to saturate the kitchen, there was the distant snap of snoring coming to a sudden end, followed a small earthquake, and a wild Adam lurched out of the bedroom.